stefnba/express-ts-pg-docker-starter/README.md

 -   https://blog.logrocket.com/linting-typescript-using-eslint-and-prettier/
 -   https://khalilstemmler.com/blogs/tooling/prettier/

-### Configure GitHub
+## Configure GitHub

 To follow best practices, the main branch should be protected to prevent commits.
 Only Pull Requests can merge into main.
 Inside the repo on GitHub, click on `Settings` and then `Branches` to add a branch protection rule and click the following 2 options:

 -   `Require a pull request before merging`
 -   `Do not allow bypassing the above settings`

+## Development & Testing

 ## Git Workflows

-The suggest git strategy is to use the Gitflow workflow.
-Fore more details, see this [article](https://nvie.com/posts/a-successful-git-branching-model/) or this [article](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow).
+The suggested git strategy is to use the Gitflow workflow.
+Fore more details, see [this](https://nvie.com/posts/a-successful-git-branching-model/) or [this](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) article.

 There are 3 key branches

 -   Main
 -   Dev
 -   Feature branches

-## Deployment
+# Deployment

 To come

-## Docker
+# Docker

-### Build image
+## Build image

 Run the following command to buld and tag a Docker image: